Sensefarm/protocols/Sensefarm-LPP.md

 RECEIVE_DELAY1 1 s
 RECEIVE_DELAY2 2 s
 ```
 TTN-Problem - The TTN server uses 5 seconds as default so it has time to respond and send the data to the gateway.
 They currently lack a RECEIVE_DELAY2 setting as well.
+The TTN server does not seem to change the real setting after initial configuration, so the device might need to be deleted and then added again.

 ## Example
 Note in the image that the uplink and downlink channels/frequencies match, and that there is exactly one second between the reception and scheduled transmission.